-A 7-week virtual training for all practitioners who treat pain
+A 7-week virtual training for all practitioners who treat pain:

-FOR: PT, PTA, OT, OTA, MD, DO, RN, NP, PA, PSYCH, HEALTH COACH
+PT, PTA, OT, OTA, MD, DO, RN, NP, PA, PSYCH, HEALTH COACH

 How Mindfulness-Based Pain Relief can enhance your practice